 During junior year, Minds Matters mentees are pushed to begin seriously considering their college options.
 With their mentors, students work through college criteria’s, specialized majors, school environments.
 All this research culminates in the College Tour.

 Due to her good PSAT scores and well written essays, Farhana is accepted into her second summer program!
-Minds Matter’s Summer Programs Team works closely with universities to secure scholarships for prestigious programs for students in their Junior year.
+Minds Matter’s Summer Programs Team works closely with universities to secure scholarships for prestigious programs for students.
 In addition to classic summer preparatory classes at universities, there are also programs that allow her to travel abroad or focus on a range of specialties from writing workshops to engineering projects to leadership training.

-The structured curriculum is now focused entirely on essay writing and Test Prep.
+The structured curriculum is now focused entirely on essay writing.
 Everyone is pushing toward the goal of each student reaching their full potential by finding college options that match their interests and strengths.

-After college and financial aid applications are completed, the students and mentors work toward a final Senior Project called “Capstone.”
-This project is an opportunity for the students to organize a community project and learn the value of paying it forward.
+After college and financial aid applications are completed, Farhana works with the students and mentors on her team on a final project called “Capstone.”
+Capstone is an opportunity for Farhana and her teammates to organize a community service project and learn the value of paying it forward.
 This year, Farhana’s team chooses to host a fun-run to raise money for cancer research.

 College acceptance letters begin to trickle in.
 Farhana receives several acceptances which relieves some tension.
 However, she’s waiting with baited breath for her top choice, University of Richmond.
 When the acceptance comes with a financial aid package that keeps her out of debt, Farhana and her mentors celebrate ecstatically!

-At the end of the year, Minds Matter provides seniors with a performance-based stipend of up to $1,000 to pay for tuition, books, and/or computers.
-Minds Matter graduates have attended universities including Williams College, Hunter CUNY, Columbia University and dozens of other institutions across the country.
-This three-year journey is over, and her next adventure is about to begin.
+At the end of the year, Minds Matter provides Farhana with a performance-based stipend of up to $1,000 to pay for tuition, books, or anything else she might need.
+Other students on Farhana’s team are attending Williams College, CUNY Hunter College, Georgetown University, and many other institutions across the country.
+Farhana’s three-year journey is over, and her next adventure is about to begin.